 Frog Morris is an artist, performer, poet, curator, comedian, designer, stage manager, magic lanternist and bingo caller.

 He studied Graphic Fine Art at Kent Institute of Art and Design in Canterbury and Masters of Fine Art at Goldsmiths College.
 He has created live art for Tate Modern, Barbican, The Royal Academy, Turner Contemporary, BFI, Whitstable Biennale, Whitechapel Gallery, South London Gallery, Edinburgh Fringe and many others.
-He has also taken his uniquely funny live performance art shows to venues across Europe, most recently collaborating with WTKB in Vienna.
-In the UK he continues to tour museums and festivals with The Art of the Magic Lantern, a collaborative project with Nicole Mollett that aims to repurposes pre-cinema projection equipment to create shows and workshops for modern audiences, funded by Arts Council England and KCC.
+He has also taken his uniquely funny live performance art shows to venues across Europe, collaborating with WTKB in Vienna.
+He continues to tour museums and festivals with The Art of the Magic Lantern, a collaborative project with Nicole Mollett that aims to repurposes pre-cinema projection equipment to create shows and workshops for modern audiences, funded by Arts Council England and KCC.

 Frog Morris is fascinated by absurd idiosyncratic moments in English culture.
 His is world of pub quizzes, bingo calls, meat-based snacks, low budget sci-fi, real ale, bow-ties, poetry, DIY punk aesthetics, folk songs and stories about woodland animals.
 He is concerned by the traditional, but unconcerned by the conventional.
 Performances are usually delivered with his own subversive twist.
 Sometime his work is laugh out loud funny.
 Sometime it is profoundly unnerving.
 The audience are usually left unsure about what to expect next from him.

 Though perhaps best known as a performance artist, Frog Morris is also a skilled draftsman and designer.
 His shows are usually complimented by his own illustrated posters, drawings, comic strips, sound recording, videos and handmade props.
 When not performing, he uses these skill to produce work for museums, festivals and others clients.
 He has employed his creative skills in many areas, both public and commercial, including a number of online campaigns with Champion Agency in Brixton.
 He worked with Sing London to design the Wonderpass by Baker Street Underground and contributed to Search Party, Talking Statues and Ping!
 England events.
-During COVID-19 his cross-disciplinary experience has helped to bring projects and campaigns online including Blu Hope World Ocean Week, Camberwell Arts Festival, Jump for Dystonia and Discovering and Documenting England’s Lost Jews.
+During COVID-19 his cross-disciplinary experience helped to bring many projects online including Blu Hope World Ocean Week, Camberwell Arts Festival, Jump for Dystonia, Discovering and Documenting England’s Lost Jews and The Magic Lantern Society.

 Photo thanks to Camberwell Arts